Coral Reefs | Conservation| Community

 About: Colin Howe

 Colin Howe is a marine scientist whose work is rooted in the tropical waters of the Caribbean.
-His connection to the ocean began in childhood.
-During family visits to the commonwealth of Dominica, he experienced firsthand the deep cultural and ecological bonds that shape island life.
-Those early encounters laid the foundation for a scientific identity built on curiosity, belonging, and a commitment to conservation.
+His connection to the ocean started by visiting family in the nature island of Dominica and Trinidad & Tobago.
+He experienced firsthand the deep cultural and ecological bonds that shape island life.
+Those early encounters laid the foundation for a scientific identity built on curiosity, communication, and a commitment to conservation.

 Colin had forged a clear path toward marine science by the time he completed his undergraduate degree at Old Dominion University.
-His early internships, field experience, and transformative time working abroad in Bonaire, strengthened his science identity and expertise in teaching coral reef ecology.
-Each experience effectively merged education with exposure to wild natural and biodiverse places.
-Ultimately, this deepened his appreciation for the power behind connecting STEM education, experience-based learning, and scientific mentorship.
+His early internships, field experience, and transformative time working across the Florida keys to Bonaire, strengthened his science identity and expertise in teaching coral reef ecology.
+Each experience effectively merged education with exposure to wild natural and biodiverse ecosystems.
+He believes connecting STEM education, experience-based learning, and professional mentorship together can be a powerful approach to student retention in marine science and STEM fields.

 Colin’s career thrived when he joined the University of the Virgin Islands as a graduate research assistant.
-There, he became an accomplished scientific diver.
-He participated in benthic surveys for both territorial and national monitoring programs and received advanced Nitrox and Decompression (Deco) scuba certification to study mesophotic coral reefs.
+As a member of Dr. Tyler Smith’s Lab, he became an accomplished tropical marine ecologist.
+He participated in benthic coral reef surveys for both territorial and national monitoring programs and received advanced Nitrox and Technical—Decompression scuba certification to study mesophotic coral reefs.
 He was also responsible for coral restoration efforts including coral nursery management and out-planting coral fragments.

 In 2020, Colin joined Dr. Mónica Medina’s laboratory at Penn State University after participating in the inaugural NSF Summer Bridge to PhD Program.
 The experience expanded his scientific autonomy and introduced him to genomics, symbiosis research, and microbial ecology.
-Colin is now completing his PhD.
-He is combining field ecology, molecular tools, and computational approaches.
-His aim is to study coral health, evolution, and conservation.
+Colin is completing his PhD in the summer of 2026.
+Overall is doctoral work combines field ecology, laboratory genomic protocols , and computational scripts and pipelines.
+Colin’s dissertation applies ecological models computationally to evaluate the selective and neutral processes that structure coral microbial assemblages across the tree of Scleractinia.

 Research for Resilient Reefs and Communities